Edgemoor

 Southside neighborhoods proposing they form a joint inter-neighborhood

-hands to endorse Larry’s concept and request to contact neighborhoods for their
+Larry’s concept and request to contact neighborhoods for their thoughts on

-it met with unanimous approval, Sandie brought up a concern that had been
+with unanimous approval, Sandie brought up a concern that had been voiced in

-voiced in the past – It is necessary to
+the past – It is necessary to e-mail

-e-mail information in advance preparation for anything requiring approval from
+information in advance preparation for anything requiring approval from the

-the Board.
-We should have a chance to
+Board.
+We should have a chance to review

 Closing